-When you are bored, you will practice guitar less.
-Less time spent practicing guitar = slower progress.
+- When you are bored, you do less guitar practice.
+Less time spent with guitar practice = slower guitar playing progress.

-- (In extreme cases) you may lose your passion for music/guitar and quit practicing altogether.
-Zero time spent practicing guitar = zero progress.
+- (In extreme cases) you may lose your passion and quit guitar practice altogether.
+Zero time spent on guitar practice = zero guitar playing progress.

-To make your guitar practicing fun, begin tracking your musical progress on a regular basis.
+To make your guitar practicing fun, begin tracking your guitar playing progress on a regular basis.
 Here is how this helps your guitar playing:

-You will compete against yourself.
-Tracking your musical progress every week is like keeping score in a game.
+- You will compete against yourself.
+Tracking your guitar playing progress every week is like keeping score in a game.
 Imagine playing a game and not keeping score… not very fun, is it?
 Yet this is how most guitarists (who don’t track their progress) practice guitar.

-When you get weekly feedback about how much progress you made in your guitar playing, you are motivated to continue practicing.
+When you get weekly feedback about how much guitar playing progress you made in your guitar playing, you are motivated to continue practicing.